Introduction

 Tier 0: Intelligent Self-Service

 Tier 0 has long been the domain of FAQs, portals, and static knowledgebases.
 AI is transforming it into an intelligent front door for the enterprise.
 Conversational agents and virtual assistants now interpret natural language, access real-time data, and complete transactions instantly.
-An employee can trigger workflows across multiple functions to support a transfer to another department, confirm eligibility for a benefit, submit pre-populated forms, and schedule process reminders—all without human intervention.
+An employee can confirm eligibility for a benefit and submit pre-populated forms and schedule process reminders or a manager can trigger workflows across multiple functions to support an employee transfer to another department—all without human intervention, effectively acting as a digital workforce for routine service delivery.

 Tier 1: AI-Augmented Frontline Support